Huotes/CommitMaker/README.md

 Chuck Norris ordered a Big Mac at Burger King, and got one.

 Behind every successful man, there is a woman.
 Behind every dead man, there is Chuck Norris.

+Divide Chuck Norris by zero and you will in fact get one........one bad-ass that is.